 Per ASHA requirement, each student will participate in varied practicum experiences and a full-time clinical externship as detailed in the curriculum.
 With the exception of externship where students may be able to choose their placement, clinical experiences will be assigned by the Clinical Coordinator.
 Students may not contact practicum sites, prior to assignment, without the permission of the Clinical Coordinator.
 Hours accrued on-site will vary between semesters.
 Transportation to and from clinical sites is the responsibility of the student.
 Jacksonville and surrounding areas are geographically large and will require flexibility with the distance to practicum/externship sites.
 Again, distance to the site is not the primary concern when assigning placements.
 Jacksonville cohort students will be placed for Practicum I and Practicum II in the greater Jacksonville area, including surrounding counties such as Baker, Nassau, St Johns and Clay.
+Palm Coast cohort students will be placed for Practicum I and Practicum II in a 60 mile range from either campus or their home address.
 Please note that this is a "best case scenario" and there are many factors that may contribute to students having a longer commute than described above.
 We strive for each student to have varied placements that may include different populations, settings, disorders, ages, etc., depending upon availability and student appropriateness for a placement.
 Externships may be anywhere in the United States.